kelfra/muxly/docs/project_status.md

 - **Transform** all data into consistent JSON format
 - **Route** data to various destinations (Prometheus, files, webhooks)
 - **Schedule** data syncs using cron, webhooks, or manual API triggers
+- **Authenticate** and authorize users with role-based access control

 ## Project Structure